step-/find-n-run/usr/share/doc/findnrun/plugin.md

 "foo1 foo2 1234567890" (any number) is written into the mailbox file.

 Caveat: the order of execution of `foo1` and `foo2` is undefined within the same call.
-Thus findnrun could execute `foo1` before or after `foo2`.
+Thus, findnrun could execute `foo1` before or after `foo2`.
 If your plugin relies on a fixed order of execution send separate calls.

 Recognized calls:
- * `exit` - exit findnrun (this function is always executed last).
+ * `Exit` - exit findnrun (this function is always executed last)

 ### Findnrun termination and plugins